Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

-Captain Moroni lived within a culture that understood the Law of Moses didn't represent the end of Jehovah's commandments and lived the Law as it pertained to Jesus Christ.
+Captain Moroni lived within a culture that understood the Law of Moses did not represent the end of Jehovah's commandments and lived the Law as it pertained to Jesus Christ.

-Moroni became captain of the Nephite armies and sought the guidance of a prophet of God, revealing his personality of substance and strength, and faith in God.
+Moroni became captain of the Nephite armies and sought the guidance of a prophet of God, revealing his personality of substance, strength, and faith in God.

-Mormon, the chief writer of the Book of Mormon, informed, "Moroni, ...knowing of the prophecies of Alma, sent certain men unto him, desiring him that he should inquire of the Lord whither the armies of the Nephites should go to defend themselves against the Lamanites."
-Alma 43:23
+Mormon informed, "Moroni ... knowing of the prophecies of Alma, sent certain men unto him, desiring him that he should inquire of the Lord whither the armies of the Nephites should go to defend themselves against the Lamanites."
+(Alma 43:23)

-Having received the blessing of God in his appointment as captain of his nation and directions on how to manage protecting his people, Captain Moroni, the innovator, armed his people with shields, breastplates, helmets, and thick clothing for battle, uncommon among the cultures of his society!
-He also armed his people with the Lord's advice.
-Never a move he made without first consulting God.
+Having received the blessing of God in his appointment as captain of his nation and directions on how to manage to protect his people, Captain Moroni, the innovator, armed his people with shields, breastplates, helmets, and thick clothing for battle, uncommon among the cultures of his society.
+He also armed his people with the Lord's advice, never making a move without first consulting God.

 Using his keen logic and the aid of a prophet, Captain Moroni prepared his people in faith, battle skill, and arms.
 God told Alma, to inform the Captain to head their foes off in their flight.
 A severe battle ensued, and Moroni prevailed.

-Moroni told the defeated Lamanites and Nephite traitors his faith helped him prevail!
-Specifically to Zerahemnah, the Lamanite arm leader he said, "ye behold that the Lord is with us; and ye behold that He has delivered you into our hands.
+Moroni told the defeated Lamanites and Nephite traitors that his faith helped him prevail.
+Specifically to Zerahemnah, the Lamanite army leader he said, "ye behold that the Lord is with us; and ye behold that He has delivered you into our hands.
 And now I would that ye should understand that this is done unto us because of our religion and our faith in Christ.
 And now ye see that ye cannot destroy this our faith."
 Alma 44:3-4

 Moroni quickly gave the credit to God that his army won, witnessing to those people that God would protect any people who would put their trust in Him and keep His commandments.